SourceDiver42/plyoung.github.io/pages/blox/blox-databinding.md

 These are the providers defined in Blox and Blox Game Systems.
 There might be other providers defined by plugins; in which case you should find more information on them in the documentation for that plugin.

+### Common/Attribute

+`Result: Float`

+Return the Value of Max Value of an Attribute.

+The "from" option is used to determine from where to get the Attribute.

+- Caller: Is used to get the Attribute from the same owner (or the caller) making use of this Attribute Data provider.
+This is useful when setting up binds where you do not know ahead of time who the owner or target should be.
+For example when setting up the Value/ Max modifiers of Attribute Definitions.
+- Target: Allows you to specify a target.
+This will normally come form a Property type bind.

 ### Common/Blox Variable

 `Result: Depends on Variable's Value Type`